-- Best Time: Mid-October to November
+- Best Time: Mid-October to early November

 - Best Fall Color Display: In the park between Sunrise and Chinook Pass, the Paradise area, Reflection Lakes, Bench and Snow Lakes, Grove of the Patriarchs

 Vine Maple, high elevation huckleberry bushes, and Larch (Tamarack) are the main sources of fall color and begin turning in late September.
 Larch is golden and is visible after much of the other color is gone.
 It is only found in the Chinook Pass and White Pass areas among the other evergreen trees.
 It is worth searching out, because the Larch is very localized and unique in Washington State.
 Spectacular displays are seen until the snow begins to fall in November.

 On the White Pass Scenic Byway, US Hwy 12, fall colors are climaxed by the Larch on the east side of White Pass in November.

 Whether you are traveling Chinook Pass, State Route 410, or White Pass, U.S. Highway 12, you will be astounded by the brilliance of fall colors.
 Cottonwoods, willows, elderberry, aspen, tamarack (western larch), and every deciduous tree and shrub is in transition and the colors will amaze you.